 This natural raw material is used for buildings as big as cathedrals (for example the Cathedral of Pereira in Colombia), as well as small handicrafts that attract the attention of tourists from all over the world.

 Its main features are resistance, durability, and ease of handling.
 Thus its name of vegetable steel.
 It grows very quickly, reaching a height of thirty meters in only five years.
-In the right climate, like the one in the Coffee Triangle, it can grow up to eleven centimeters a day and can reach its maximum height in six months.
+In the right climate, like the one in the Coffee Cultural Landscape, it can grow up to eleven centimeters a day and can reach its maximum height in six months.
 It is a sustainable, renewable resource that multiplies itself by the vegetative spreading of roots.

 The guadua is a type of bamboo that is characteristic of the Coffee Triangle and the Andean region.

 The guadua also possesses ecological characteristics: it is an important source and regulator of water and it captures carbon dioxide and purifies the environment.

 On the other hand, it is a very light-weight and flexible material that allows the construction of earthquake-resistant buildings and lends itself to very original designs that have become typical of the Colombian landscape.
 For this reason, in recent years, the guadua has attracted more and more engineers and architects who see it as an excellent alternative that easily competes with concrete and steel.

 For this reason, in recent years, the guadua has attracted more and more engineers and architects who see it as an excellent alternative that easily competes with concrete and steel.